ErAnupamMishra/Quality-Engineer-skill-assessment-Solution/README.md

 # For Solution 1:
 Import  Soution 1 in Eclipse IDE .
 Run file DifferenceSheetProblem.java.

 # For Solution 2 with all dependent files and Package jason:
-This file includes all dependencies and package files inclduing package.jason.
+This folder include all dependenct files and package files including package.jason.
 To run this please download and unzip.
 	# Steps to execute:
 	1. Install nodejs from https://nodejs.org/en/download/.